Rockies vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Yandy Diaz and the Tampa Bay Rays will play Ryan McMahon and the Colorado Rockies on Tuesday at Tropicana Field, at 6:40 PM ET.
+Yandy Diaz and the Tampa Bay Rays will try to get to Austin Gomber when he takes the mound for the Colorado Rockies on Wednesday at 6:40 PM ET.

-The Rays are the favorite in this one, at -250, while the underdog Rockies have +200 odds to win.
-A 9-run over/under has been listed for this contest.
+Bookmakers list the Rays as -275 favorites on the moneyline, while giving the underdog Rockies +220 moneyline odds to win.
+The over/under is 8.5 runs for the game (with -105 odds on the over and -115 odds on the under).

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.